-Car accident settlements can be very complicated, and they are made even more troublesome for the everyday driver by the fact that car accident laws are different between states.
+Car accident lawyer settlements can be very complicated, and they are made even more troublesome for the everyday driver by the fact that car accident laws are different between states.
 These differences can have a huge impact on your auto accident case and the damages you receive from the at-fault insurance company.
-Fault is always a highly contested issue in car accident cases, and in sometimes, the injuries that result can be the fault of both the person that caused the accident and the victim.
-Something as simple as the victim not wearing a seatbelt can have a drastic impact on their case, because that act likely would’ve had an effect on the extent of the injury.
+The fault is always a highly contested issue in car accident cases, and sometimes, the injuries that result can be the fault of both the person that caused the accident and the victim.
+Something as simple as the victim not wearing a seatbelt can have a drastic impact on their case because that act likely would’ve had an effect on the extent of the injury.

 When the injury is found to have been caused in part by the victim, it can become a case of comparative negligence.